How Does It Feel? Self-Supervised Costmap Learning for Off-Road Vehicle Traversability: Abstract

 \section{Abstract}

 Estimating terrain traversability in off-road environments requires reasoning about complex interaction dynamics between the robot and these terrains.
-However, it is challenging to build an accurate physics model, or create informative labels to learn a model in a supervised manner, for these interactions.
+However, it is challenging to create informative labels to learn a model in a supervised manner for these interactions.
 We propose a method that learns to predict traversability costmaps by combining exteroceptive environmental information with proprioceptive terrain interaction feedback in a self-supervised manner.
-Additionally, we propose a novel way of incorporating robot velocity in the costmap prediction pipeline.
-We validate our method in multiple short and large-scale navigation tasks on a large, autonomous all-terrain vehicle (ATV) on challenging off-road terrains, and demonstrate ease of integration on a separate large ground robot.
-Our short-scale navigation results show that using our learned costmaps leads to overall smoother navigation, and provides the robot with a more fine-grained understanding of the interactions between the robot and different terrain types, such as grass and gravel.
-Our large-scale navigation trials show that we can reduce the number of interventions by up to 57\% compared to an occupancy-based navigation baseline in challenging off-road courses ranging from 400 m to 3150 m. \href{https://www.howdoesitfeel.dev/appendix}{Appendix} and full \href{https://www.howdoesitfeel.dev/}{experiment videos} can be found in our website: \url{www.howdoesitfeel.dev}.
+Additionally, we propose a novel way of incorporating robot velocity into the costmap prediction pipeline.
+We validate our method in multiple short and large-scale navigation tasks on challenging off-road terrains using two different large, all-terrain robots.
+Our short-scale navigation results show that using our learned costmaps leads to overall smoother navigation, and provides the robot with a more fine-grained understanding of the robot-terrain interactions.
+Our large-scale navigation trials show that we can reduce the number of interventions by up to 57\% compared to an occupancy-based navigation baseline in challenging off-road courses ranging from 400 m to 3150 m.
+Appendix and full experiment videos can be found in our website: \url{https://mateoguaman.github.io/hdif}.